from left to right, profiles listed below:

 Dr. Weisun Rao is a partner at the law firm of GreenbergTraurig, LLP.
 Dr. Rao focuses his practice on intellectual property law and business law.
 He is experienced in developing IP strategies and building and managing IP portfolios for legal and business opportunities in the United States, China and elsewhere in the world.
 Dr. Rao has experience in the pharmaceutical, biotechnology, nutraceutical, medical device, advanced material and mechanical industries.
 Dr. Rao is also experienced with due diligence and counter-diligence investigation, negotiating and drafting technology transfer agreements and licensing agreements, and providing patentability, validity, infringement, and freedom-to-operate opinions.
 Dr. Rao is involved in such business transactions as cross-border mergers and acquisitions.
 He is particularly experienced in advising non-Chinese clients on legal regulations and business practices in China and advising Chinese businesses interested in entering or expanding in the U.S. market.
 Dr. Rao’s clients include individuals, large corporations, small or medium enterprises and non-for-profit organizations, from the United States, Asia and the Europe Union.

-Dr. Dunphy is the Chairman of the Division of Math and Sciences and a Professor of Chemistry at Walsh University.
+Dr. Dunphy is the Dean of the Department of Arts & Sciences and a tenured Professor of Chemistry at Walsh University.
 He was the former Director of Clinical Toxicology for Accutox Labs,and the former Director of Analytical Toxicology at the Timken Mercy Medical Center.
-Dr. Dunphy has over 36 years of experience in chromatography and quantitative sciences, as well as 29 years of experience in bio-analytical research.
+Dr. Dunphy has over 38 years of experience in chromatography and quantitative sciences, as well as 32 years of experience in bio-analytical research.

-Dr. Lupica has over 9 years of experience in cancer medicine, and he spent 6 years as a Research Fellow at the Cleveland Clinic's Lerner Research Institute.
-His specialization includes 10 years of nitric oxide research and development.
+Dr. Lupica has over 10 years of experience in cancer medicine, and he spent 6 years as a Research Fellow at the Cleveland Clinic's Lerner Research Institute.
+He is specialized in the research and development of nitric oxide-donor compounds and analytical characterization.
 He is currently an Assistant Professor of Chemistry at Walsh University.